zeeskhan1990/javascript-algo-and-ds-long/Readme.md

 Or, you can look for the value following a trail in a certain direction of the tree to it's maximum depth.
 And if not found then trace back and look up in other un-visted trails.
 This is DFS.
 These can be of three types - Pre, Post and In Order.

+Bfs vs Dfs

+For a fully flushed tree with lots of nodes on each level, a bfs would cause lots of nodes to store in the queue at a time whereas in a dfs at any given time in a stack or recursion frame you are just storing one branch.
+So dfs would be better for an almost symmetrical heavily branched tree, for trees like few long branches and not as symmetrical bfs may be better.

+Time complexity is same O(n).
+The maximum height of a BST is O(logn)

+A Dfs in-order in case of BST results in an in-order sorted array, so when a sorted output is needed then in-order

+## Binary Heap
+A heap is a particular kind of a tree.
+MaxBinaryHeap - Parent > Child, MinBinaryHeap - Parent < Child BST => Left < Root < Right
+Binary Heap => Left & Right < Root || Left & Right > Root

+A Binary Heap - Can have max two child.
+All children of a node must be filled out before increasing depth.
+Left children must be filled first.

+A representation of binary heap in array happens as per a couple of mathematical formula:
+If a parent is at position 'n' it's left child is at 2n + 1, and it's right child is at 2n + 2 If a child is at position 'n', the parent is at Math.floor( (n-1)/2 )

+## Priority Queue
+Binary Heaps are used to implement Priority Queues.
+Priority Queues are like queues as in they follow the FIFO format.
+But the node with higher priority stands earlier than the one with the lower priority.
+For two nodes with equal priorities the standard queue enqueue rules apply.
+Usually a priority with lower integer value indicates higher priority.
+So a Min Binary Heap is ideal for this use case.
+For "enqueue" in this priority queue you just call insert of that MinBinaryHeap and for "dequeue" you just call the "remove/extract min" of that heap.
+Remember, in most use cases a lower priority integer value represents higher priority

+It is better to implement a priority queue with a heap than with a list/array because in cases of huge lists, one would have to compare and search through the entire list to find the one with the highest priority.
+Here the access to the highest priority element is always much less and also while insertion the items do fall in place automatically as per their priority

+Complexity of insertion and deletion is O(log n) because one can max go the depth no of times when bubbling up or down, and height of a binary tree's upper bound is log n.
+Search is O(n) because there's no way to guarantee that the searched value can be found following a branch unlike BST.
+So one has to go through all elements

+## Hash Table / Hash Map
+So, a hash table is default to all languages.
+In JS, it is implemented as objects and maps.
+Now one can imagine a linear memory allocation such as an array.
+But there is no such default structure of memory allocation for object.
+So when you are storing something in an object, you under the hood are basically storing them in some linear memory allocation itself(remember malloc(), calloc()).

+Let's say you have an object like {"pink": "#fb0027"}
+Now in some place in the memory the value "#fb0027" is stored.
+Consider that it's stored at some index in an array of length 100.
+So array[n] = "#fb0027".
+In order to look up values by keys, in this case "#fb0027" by "pink", we need a way to convert keys into valid array indices".
+The function that does this conversion from key to array index is called *Hashing function*

+Hashing function - Fast, should be almost constant time and not dependent on length of key to a great extent, output distributed uniformly, deterministic

+## Hashing Collision resolution
+Separate Chaining - At each index in our array we store using a complex data structure like array/linked list.
+For example -> darkblue = 4, salmon = 4.
+So at index 4 you have a nested array[["darkblue", "#03930"], ["salmon", "#fd3421"]].
+So if you are looking for salmon key you hash, find index 4, and in 4 now you again look for a nested array having a value "salmon"

+Linear probing - It involves storing one value at each location.
+If a certain index is occupied seek ahead for the next available space.

+Complexity -
+Insert, Deletion, Access - O(1) [Best & Average Case]
+O(n) - Worst case, since all the elements would be in the same index

+## Graph
+Graph = Nodes + Connections.
+A tree is a special type of graph Graph can be weighted and directed

+Adjacency Matrix : A B C D
+                A  0 1 0 1
+                B  1 0 1 1
+                C  0 1 0 0
+                D  1 1 0 0

+Not suitable for sparse graph
+Slower to iterate over all edges
+Slower to lookup specific edge

+Adjacency List : {
+                    "A": ["B", "D"],
+                    "B": ["A", "C", "D"],
+                    "C": ["B" ],
+                    "D": ["A", "B"]
+                }

+Suitable for sparse graph due to less space requirement Faster to iterate over all edges
+Faster to lookup specific edge